terry212/HW-WK3/README.md

 * Alerts and break code to prevent entries that are deemed invalid

+## Methodology

+For the task given, it started with the idea of allowing the user to respond to a prompt of a list of character types.
+This quickly became convoluted and needed to much statements and conditions to take care of endless possible solutions.
+I simplified it by asking a simple yes or no. Once this was completed, then I created some "exit" code to allow for the user to start over.

+Then I generated the password with the information received.
+I used the function "console.log" quite often to test and to debug the code.
+I learn how to debug code and work through issues.
+I overcame several issues,such as the concatenation of the generated password if the process was completed several times.

 ### Technology

 The following technology is being used